China releases more pork from reserve to cool prices

 The government said Thursday it will auction off 10,000 tons of pork, the country's staple meat.

-The price of pork has soared almost 50% from a year ago due to a devastating outbreak of African swine fever that killed or prompted authorities to destroy vast numbers of pigs.
+The price of pork has soared almost 50% from a year ago due to a devastating outbreak of African swine fever that killed or prompted authorities to destroy many herds.

+The disease is fatal and highly contagious for pigs but does not harm humans.
+Its spread across the region has decimated hog farms and led authorities to impose strict quarantines and other controls.

-That is a sour political note for the ruling party, which bases its claim to power in part on improved living standards over three decades of market-style economic reforms.
+The crisis is a sour political note for China's ruling party, which bases its claim to power in part on improved living standards over three decades of market-style economic reform.

-The disease that is fatal and very contagious for pigs does not harm humans.
-It has spread to many Asian countries.
+The shortages also have pushed up global prices for pork as Chinese importers buy up foreign supplies.

+The release announced Thursday is equivalent to less than 0.2% of China's 2018 monthly consumption of 4.7 million tons.
+That suggests the move was a signal to consumers and farmers of Beijing's determination to cool prices instead of an attempt to change supply levels.

 Comments